Social Impact Analysis

 Socially Responsible Investment Funds (SRIs) develop proprietary metrics to calculate the social performance of the companies they invest in as well as to “screen” investments that don’t match their values.
 All of them publish the list of companies they invest in and some publish their metrics, but there is little agreement in approach or values.

-Generating a Social Return on Investment (SROI) assessment is not a trivial undertaking, because it usually requires the translation of social values into some type of monetary value.
+Generating a Theory of Change is not a trivial undertaking, because it usually requires the translation of social values into some type of monetary value.
 Considerable controversy surrounds the notion that values such as tolerance and anti-discrimination can be translated into monetary terms easily or at all.
 Some argue that it would be wrong to even attempt to monetize core human values, as they fear that inappropriate trade-offs will result.
 For example, is a little slavery or a little less privacy alright if the bottom line improves?
 Or, what’s the value of a beautiful view from the top of a mountain?
 Does tourist revenue truly account for it all?